mikecormier/neoseq-seqcover-nf/README.md

 2) `--prebuiltd4`: This argument is used to use a background file that was previously created.

 3) SKIP: This argument allows to you skip the background step completely.
-The final report will not contain a background to compare against.
+The final report will **not** contain a background to compare against.

 It should be noted that the more samples used to create the background the slower the process will be.
 This is because each sample needs to be parsed at a per-base level in order to identify the user specified percentile background value.

 ### d4 Files

-This workflow uses the [d4 utily](https://github.com/38/d4-format) for per-base coverage files.
+This workflow uses the [d4 utility](https://github.com/38/d4-format) for per-base coverage files.
 This file format provides a smaller coverage file compared to bed and bigwig, as well as a speedup in data access.
 Mosdepth and seqcover have been updated to use this format to improve speed and storage of these per-base coverage files.
-Although both mosdepth and seqcover can create and use bgzipped bed files, d4 optimizes the process.
+Although both mosdepth and seqcover can create or use bgzipped bed files, respectful, d4 optimizes the process.
 Therefore, this workflow will use d4 files.

 ### Example config profile